-Each year when the calendar turns to August with football season right around the corner, my excitement for the new team increases and hopes that all our off-season preparations will lead our team to success on the field.
-To stand on the sidelines and coach such an outstanding group of young men who work so hard; to have the support from an amazing administration, community of teachers and the best student body around, and a group of parents who cheer so loudly on Friday night for everyone on the team, makes me proud to be part of Summit High School.
+Each year when the calendar turns to August with football season right around the corner, my excitement for the new team increases and hope that all our off-season preparations will lead our team to success on the field.
+To stand on the sidelines and coach such an outstanding group of young men who work so hard; to have the support from an amazing administration, community of teachers, the best student body around, and a group of parents who cheer so loudly on Friday night for everyone on the team, makes me proud to be part of Summit High School.
 Summit Football is more than wins and losses, it is a family that teaches character, hard work, integrity, and loyalty.
 Our motto for Summit Football is “One Way, The Right Way, Community, Classroom and Field.”
 Our coaches and players hold that standard extremely high.
-Over the last three seasons it all came together on the field and in the classroom.
-We play one of the toughest non-league schedules in the State each year which prepares us for what we will face later in the season.
-In 2021 our team made it to the Quarterfinals in 6A, the 2022 season we won the State title and last season we made it to the semi-finals.
-This is the best three-year run-in school history.
-We are proud to have led the state with the highest team GPA the last three seasons.
-We have had the highest team GPA 10 years in a row in our classification.
 We hope that our players look back on their experience playing football 10, 20 or 30 years from now and will be able to say the experience they had playing football made them the person they are.

 Our goals don’t change from season to season.
 The key every year is to be the “City Champs.”
-With three other programs in Bend who are well coached and talented, we feel that if we can win the City, this will set us up for a league championship.
-If you win the league title you host a first-round play-off game in November in the High Desert, that can be a challenge for a team from the Valley.
-To come over the mountain and play at 4,000 feet in elevation with temperatures and conditions that they might not see all winter, is not an easy feat.
+With three other teams in Bend who are well coached and talented, we feel that if we can win the City this will set us up for a league championship.
+If you win the league title you host a first-round play-off game in November in the High Desert, which can be a challenge for a team from the Valley.
+To travel over the mountain and play at 4,000 feet in elevation with temperatures and conditions they might not see all winter, is not an easy feat.
 Every high school coach and player’s ultimate goal is to practice on Thanksgiving Day.
 When you have accomplished that, you have had a remarkably successful season.

 GO STORM!